-When you’re ready, take your pick from our list of recommended casinos below.
+When you’re ready, take your pick from our list of recommended casinos that are legal and regulated in your area.
 You are just one step away from playing one of the most popular games ever conjured up by the human mind.

 When you are learning how to play Blackjack, casinos will do all they can in order to assist you.
 Many online casinos provide an in-game Blackjack strategy card which will help you as you play.

 Blackjack can be played by up to seven people at the same time.
 You will not be competing against other players, however; you will be competing against the dealer.
 Incidentally, competing against the dealer makes Blackjack a great game to play with your friends too!

 Remember, Blackjack is a game which requires skill and thought - which is a good thing for all of you who would rather showcase your intellect than rely on luck.
 The video below contains everything you need in order to learn how to play Blackjack.
 Alternatively, carry on reading our beginner’s guide to Blackjack which follows after the video.

 Fundamental Blackjack rules are the same at every online casino.
 If you learn how to play Blackjack once you will never have to learn how to play again.
 If you know the basic rules of Blackjack, you will be able to play online Blackjack at any of the casinos listed above.